This topic provides an overview of Cloud External Key Manager (Cloud EKM).

 Cloud EKM can be used with Hosted Private HSM to create a single-tenant HSM solution integrated with Cloud KMS.
 Choose a Cloud EKM partner that supports single-tenant HSMs and review the requirements at Hosted Private HSM to learn more.

-- Only symmetric keys are supported, and only for the following:
+- Symmetric encryption keys are only supported for the following:

 - Customer managed encryption keys (CMEK) in supported integration services.